mrngm/Classified/Data Exploration/Thijs/README.md

 ![alt text](images/full_sq_filtered.png "full_sq without outlier")

+Most houses are around 50 square meters, and go up to 100, with some houses going up to 200 or more.

 ## life_sq

 _life_sq: living area in square meters, excluding loggias, balconies and other non-residential areas_